 My neurologic symptoms are fluctuating but I have seen much improvement.
 No one can say where I will finally end up but I am confident that I will be much better than I have been since December 27.
 In any case, but for the surgery I would have been in a wheelchair or worse within a few months.

-.
+I had never heard of a fall producing a temporary paralysis.
+I have found out since that while rare this is far from unknown.
+This sort of thing is most commonly seen in football.
 This is a major reason for the current rule requiring that tackles be made with the head up since tackles with the head down put a player at greater risk for spinal cord injury.
 Remember that I never thought that I had injured my head in the fall?
 That was because I had instinctively flexed my neck forward so the back of my head would not strike the pavement.
 That may have saved me from a terrible head injury but it also put me at greater risk for a spinal cord injury.

 I have heard a couple of theories about how this sort of temporary paralysis happens.
 One theory is that the violent slamming of the spinal cord damages the myelin that surrounds nerves much like the insulation that surrounds electrical wires.
 Another theory is that the violent slamming temporarily disrupts the blood supply to the spinal cord.
 No one knows.

 To readers who wonder why my symptoms did not correspond to the nerve root dermatomes, they are so familiar with, I had and have myelopathy, not radiculopathy; damage to the the spinal cord itself rather than to one or two individual nerves branching off from the spinal cord.
 Dermatomes are irrelevant when one is talking about myelopathy.
 You just do not see much myelopathy in Social Security disability determination.